duyouhua/MediaStreamer/README.md

 FFMPEG - is used to convert the MKV files to MP4 for UWP app

 ## Legal stuff
-Please do not rip movies that are not your own.
-I use this project as a way to backup my own media to my own computer to watch it on my own device on my own network.
-I am not responsible for anything you do or create with this project.
+Please only rip discs that are your own.
+I am not responsible for anything illegal you attempt to do with this software.
+Please feel free to clone this project and change it in anyway that feels your need.
+I wrote this project to share with everyone!